 - Pick feijoa, quince, apple, pear, rhubarb, passionfruit.

 - Harvest nuts: almond, chestnut, hazelnut and walnut.

 - Plant evergreen, frost-hardy fruits such as feijoa and Chilean guava.
 See the Tui Feijoa Growing Guide for more information.
 Remember fruit requires a position in full sun.
 Shelter from prevailing winds is preferable.

-- Remove runners from strawberries.
+- Start preparing strawberry beds for planting in June and July.
+Trim back the older leaves on existing plants and remove runners.
 Once removed, plant into a coir pellet or into some potting mix to grow the roots and then plant into your garden once roots are established.

 - Collect and compost any rotting fruit from under fruit trees.

 - Aphids, whitefly and scale insects may be about, blast off with a hose, apply warm soapy water or select a suitable spray at your garden centre.

 - Mother’s Day is one of the highlights of May.
 Giving and receiving plants and flowers is a wonderful way to acknowledge someone special.